grahamearley/email_daily-Auto-Moderator/README.md

 The easiest way to run this script is to download IntelliJ and to load this project in IntelliJ.

 Then run the `main(...)` function in `Moderator.kt` with a single command-line argument: the password for the email daily mod gmail account.

+### Heroku
+This code is compiled into a .jar file and run each day via Heroku Scheduler.
+(That's what the `procfile` is for, as well as some of the code in the `build.gradle` file).